mplevasseur/CleanData-Project-Tidy-Motion-Data/Clean HAR CodeBook.md

 *	“subject_test.txt”
 These must be reassembled together by row and processed (as a column) for the final tidy version.

 6 Activities.
-Volunteers engage in 6 different activities:
+Volunteers engage in 6 different activities Identified by descriptive labels:
 1. WALKING
 2. WALKING_UPSTAIRS
 3. WALKING_DOWNSTAIRS
 4. SITTING
 5. STANDING
-6. LAYING\
+6. LAYING

+In the spirit of tidy data, descriptive labels of activities did need to be created in the final tidy dataset, as opposed to 'keys' or 'codes'.
+So each activity code has been replaced by the labels above.

 Volunteers engage in these activities while “wearing a smartphone (Samsung Galaxy S II) on the waist…” to generate motion data information.
 (Anguita, et.al.)